-How can I use Desktop Central to check if a software application is installed in a client computer?
+How can I use Endpoint Central to check if a software application is installed in a client computer?

 To check if a software application is installed in a computer by looking for its installation folder, follow the steps given below: